PlaytestCloud has a built-in annotations feature, allowing you to keep detailed notes on how players are interacting with your game.

 Each category has a name and a symbol or color.
 You can change these by clicking them on the settings page.
 The green “Add category” button allows you to add new annotation categories.
 Don’t forget to save your changes!

-In the video player you have the option to filter annotation categories.
-Here you can show all, some or even just one of the categories.
+In the video player you have the option to filter annotations by category, #hashtag, clips and if they are starred.
+Here you can show all, some or even just one of the annotation types using the filter.
 This is particularly useful when different members of your team are looking at the videos.
-A blue dot beside the symbol or color means that at least one annotation of that type is present in the video.

 It’s worth noting that when you have a single filter option on and use the create annotation button it will create that kind of annotation.